|

 - RGB

-correspond to direct colors, using an RGB (red/green/blue)
+employ direct colors, using an RGB (red/green/blue) convention.

-return appropriate values without requiring the application to initialize
+values without requiring the application to initialize colors using

-- The capability type determines the values which ncurses sees:
+- The capability type determines the values ncurses sees.

-three, and assigns the result to red, green and blue in that order.
+divides the sum by three, and assigns the result to red, green, and blue,

 - If the number of bits needed for the number of colors is not a multiple of

-three, the blue (and green) components lose in comparison to red.
+three, the blue (and green) color channels lose in comparison to red.

-- tells ncurses what result to add to red, green and blue.
-If ncurses runs
+- tells ncurses what result to add to red, green, and blue.
+If

-out of bits, blue (and green) lose just as in the boolean
+ncurses runs out of bits, blue (and green) lose just as in the

 - string

-- explicitly list the number of bits used for red, green and blue components
+- specify the quantity of bits used for red, green, and blue color channels

 as a slash-separated list of decimal integers.

-- Because there are several RGB encodings in use, applications which make
+- Because there are several RGB encodings in use, applications that make

-assumptions about the number of bits per color are unlikely to work
+assumptions about the number of bits per color channel are unlikely to

-reliably.
-As a trivial case, for example, one could define RGB#1 to
+work reliably.
+As a trivial case, one could define RGB#1 to

 - U8

-- number, asserts that ncurses must use Unicode values for
+- (numeric) asserts whether ncurses must use Unicode values for

 line-drawing characters, and that it should ignore the alternate character

-set capabilities when the locale uses UTF-8 encoding.
-For more
+set (ACS) capabilities when the locale uses UTF-8 encoding.
+See the

 - Set this capability to a nonzero value to enable it.